BodenmillerGroup/cyTOFcompensation/README.md

 # cyTOF compensation

 This repository contains scripts used to reproduce a majority of figures from the paper "Compensation of signal spillover in suspension and imaging mass cytometry" by Stéphane Chevrier\*, Helena L. Crowell\*, Vito R.T.
-Zanotelli\*, Stefanie Engler, Mark D. Robinson, and Bernd Bodenmiller available which is currently in press.
+Zanotelli\*, Stefanie Engler, Mark D. Robinson, and Bernd Bodenmiller which is published in 'Cell Systems' as "Compensation of Signal Spillover in Suspension and Imaging Mass Cytometry" (http://www.cell.com/cell-systems/abstract/S2405-4712(18)30063-2)

 The bioRxiv version was made available under the name "Channel crosstalk correction in suspension and imaging mass cytometry": https://www.biorxiv.org/content/early/2017/09/07/185744